ZuhalOlomi/ds3-Brain-Tumor-Detection/README.md

 Additionally, <br>
 This project uses parts of [Brain Tumor Detection](https://github.com/MohamedAliHabib/Brain-Tumor-Detection), which is licensed under the Apache License 2.0.

-Copyright 2019 Mohammad Ali Habib
+Copyright 2019 Mohamed Ali Habib

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.